ncgriffin/ad-deployment-configuration/README.md

 <h2> Final Thoughts </h2>

 <p>
-We've successfully concluded the Active Directory Deployment and Configuration phase.
-Through configuring Active Directory on the Domain Controller, we established our infrastructure by creating a forest, administrator account, and ultimately integrating Client-01 into the domain.
-In the upcoming project, we'll be generating users and simulating various Active Directory scenarios. </p>
+We've successfully completed the Active Directory Deployment and Configuration phase.
+By configuring Active Directory on the Domain Controller, we established our infrastructure, created a forest and administrator account, and integrated Client-1 into the domain. </p>